High rainfall and winds have caused a number of outages in the District. Please see this link for known service disruptions.

 The A H Reed Memorial Park is a magnificent remnant of the original Northland kauri forest.

 Maturing kauri trees known to be at least 500 years old can be easily viewed close up from a raised walkway through the forest canopy.

-The bubbling Wai Koromiko Stream runs through the middle of the park and the Paranui Falls, at over 23 metres high, are well worth a visit.
+The bubbling Wai Koromiko Stream runs through the middle of the park and the Paranui Falls, at over 23m high, are well worth a visit.

-The site received recreational reserve staus in 1889 and was named in 1956 after A H Reed, a well known author and publisher who had an interest in long distance walking, the environment and kauri trees in particular.
+The site received recreational reserve status in 1889 and was named in 1956 after the well known author and publisher A H Reed who had an interest in long distance walking, the natural environment and kauri trees in particular.

-There are several loop tracks through the park, and one is designed to be suitable for the less able and wheel chair users.
-Times given are for walking the tracks one way only.
+There are several loop tracks through the park, with one designed to be suited for people of all abilities including wheelchair users.
+Times given are for walking the tracks in one direction only.

 Time: 30 minutes